 Another thing to keep in mind is that card issuers typically extend the same sort of fraud protection whether or not you swipe your card.

 The article also argued that contactless cards are faster to use.
 Cash transactions take and average of 34 seconds.
 Transactions in which you swipe your card take an average of 25 seconds.
 But contactless credit card transactions take an average of just 15 seconds.

 Beyond all of this, contactless cards remove one major headache associated with “old school” credit cards — the magnetic strip never goes bad.
-In fact, I’m currently carrying around an Amex Blue Cash Rewards card with a sketchy magnetic strip.
+In fact, I’m currently carrying around a rewards card with a sketchy magnetic strip.
 I need to call and get it replaced, but just haven’t found the time.

 I’m still not sure how I feel about all of this — and I’ve never actually used the RFID feature.
 In fact, I just discovered that my Chase Freedom card has this ability.